Comment nous travaillons

 Where It Goes

-We distribute food to Partner Agencies including afterschool programs, soup kitchens, senior centers, and other nonprofits that provide food to hungry people.
+We distribute food to Partner Agencies including afterschool programs, soup kitchens, senior centers, and other nonprofits that provide food to people facing hunger.
 Each agency has unique needs.
 We send them as much food as they can safely store and the right types of foods to keep their clients healthy and happy.